benbahrenburg/Securely/Documentation/pdfs.md

 BenCoding.Securely.PDF

-The Securely Properties module is used to store values in the KeyChain using the same API as Titanium.App.Properties.
+The Securely PDF module is used to lock and unlock PDF files.
+Please note this is an iOS specific module.

 <h2>Getting Started</h2>
 * First you need to download and install the module as discussed [here.](https://github.com/benbahrenburg/Securely)